 Under the new proposals, pet shops will only be able to source puppies and dogs for sale from 'properly accredited' rescue organisations or shelters.
 Dog rescue organisations and shelters will be accredited by the State Government.

-Questions ] ] ] Should accredited rescue organisations and shelters be monitored?
-Yes No Unsure 2. l [ [ [ □ Depends on the following factors (please specify): How should they be monitored? ☑ Audits ☑ Inspections ☑ Annual reporting □ Unsure □ Not applicable - they should not be monitored □ Other: ) ] ] [ Do you believe your agency should have a role in accrediting rescue organisations and shelters?
-Yes No Unsure Depends on the following factors (please specify): Please specify reasons for your response:
+- 1. Should accredited rescue organisations and shelters be monitored?

+-  Yes

+- □ No

+- □ Unsure

+- Depends on the following factors (please specify): \\\\\

+- 2. How should they be monitored?

+- Audits

+- ⊠ Inspections

+- ☑ Annual reporting

+- □ Unsure

+- □ Not applicable they should not be monitored

+- Other: \\\\\